adrianbs11/Code-for-the-paper-Counting-elliptic-curves-over-Q-with-bounded-naive-height-/README.md

 * disc(A, B): Computes the discriminant of the curve y^2= x^3 + Ax + B.

-* prime_condition(A, B): Checks if the pair (A,B) satisfies the "primality condition" used to select canonical representatives.
+* prime_condition(A, B): Checks if the pair (A,B) satisfies the "primality condition" used to select representatives.

 * generalized_naive_height(A, B, alpha, beta): Computes the generalized naive height Hα,β of a curve.